Moccasin Springs Natural Mineral Spa

-The property was purchased by Kara Hagen in September of 2014 and has taken on many phases of clean up and change.
-The name of the site was changed back to the original name, Moccasin Springs.
-All of the historical ruins on site have been taken in consideration, to maintain the ruins and build around the original site, keeping as much history as possible for your mineral springs experience.
+The property was purchased by Kara Hagen in September of 2014 and has taken on many phases of clean-up and change.
+The name of the site was changed back to the original spring name, Moccasin Springs, due to the Moccasin Shaped pool, carved into a red rock basin.
+All of the historical ruins on site have been taken into consideration during the renovation process.
+Much care was given to maintain the ruins and build around the original site, keeping as much history as possible.

-Moccasin Springs consists of a Pool House (warming house with gas fireplace), Bath House (with natural mineral spring water), Pool House Pool, 93 degree pool.
-Natural Mineral Springs Hot Pools (2) with temperatures ranging from 98-102.
+Moccasin Springs consists of a Pool House (warming house with gas fireplace), Bathhouse (with natural mineral spring water).
+The 1913 large pool is 88-90 degrees, the Pool House Pool (the original moccasin-shaped pool) is 93 degrees.
+The 2 Hot Pools range in temperatures from 98-102.

 HoursFebruary - April 9am - 5pm, Thursday - Sunday